 - A Copy of your certificate in the state you are transferring from.

-2) Fill out the relevant parts in section 2 (verification of Nurse Aide) and mail it to your current licensing board (in the state you are transferring from)
+2) Compete Part 1 of the Verification of Nurse Aide Certification form and mail it to your current licensing board (in the state you are transferring from).

 Division of Registrations